pulseenergy/graphite-pager/README.md

 Optional argument:

-    from - The Graphite `from` parameter for how long to query for ex. `-10min` default `-1min`

-    exclude - A list of targets to include.
-This must match the full target so it is recommended that you use the Graphite function alias() to make these readable.
+    from - The Graphite `from` parameter for how long to query for ex. `-10min` default `-1min` exclude - A list of targets to include.
+This must match the full target so it is recommended that you use the Graphite function alias() to make these readable. ignore_no_data - Doesn't issue alerts if there is no data

 ### Ordering of Alerts